 Plasma has proven to be highly effective in removing impurities, contaminants, residue, and organic compounds, making it ideal for surface cleaning.
 This process, known as micro cleaning or etching, not only improves adhesion but also offers rapid, effective, cost-efficient, and environmentally safe surface activation through plasma treatment.

 Another advantage of atmospheric plasma is that it can be used in a wide range of applications, including conductive, semi-conductive, and non-conductive materials.
 Atmospheric plasma systems do not use batch processing in a vacuum chamber but operate in high-speed production lines.

 Some useful applications for plasma treatment include:

-- Glue-lines on cardboard containers
+- Strengthening glue-lines on cardboard containers

-To discuss your application, please call 1-262-253-6700 or email us at sales@3DTLLC.com.
+Learn more about 3DT’s superior plasma treatment systems here.
+Then let’s discuss your application.
+Please call 1-262-253-6700 or email us at sales@3DTLLC.com.